 This was the day we expected things to get tough.
 We had the Pyrenees between us and Spain, and I had been particularly concerned that my bike’s gearing might not be low enough.
 (For the technically minded, I had a 48-36 combination of chainrings and the largest sprocket on the back was 28 teeth.)
 There is a cycleway that would have taken us south to Perpignan and through some great scenery but as we didn’t know how rough the surface might be, we decided to brave the main D6009 road.
-We had a tail wind and made great progress for 23 miles then stopped for a coffee and refuelling.
+We had a tailwind and made great progress for 23 miles then stopped for a coffee and refuelling.
 A short distance later, the chain came off my bike and wedged itself between the crank arm and the chainring.
 We managed to fix it but ten minutes after there was an odd metallic tinkling sound.
 We pulled over.
-Some bolts had worked lose and my inner chainring had fallen off.
+Some bolts had worked loose and my inner chainring had fallen off.
 It was dangling inside the outer chainring and there was no chance of finding the special bolts to fix it back on.
 For a moment, I thought this was going to be the end of the ride.
-It was Sunday – no bike shops open and in any case none were likely to stock the parts needed to fix the problem.
+It was Sunday – no bike shops open and in any case, none were likely to stock the parts needed to fix the problem.
 Using Richard’s last cable tie (cable ties are essential things to take on any extended bike ride) and some white insulation tape that I carry with my tools, we taped the errant chainring to the bike so that I could at least ride on the large one, the one that produces higher gears and makes hills even more challenging.

 The next few miles were on the flat and we enjoyed a helpful tailwind so made good progress.
 We were on the main N11 for our climb from Le Boulou on the French side of the Pyrenees to the border town of Le Perthus.
 I’d been dreading this but it turned out to be less demanding that I’d thought as Richard and I battled slowly up the climb.
 Relieved to be at the top, we stopped for chicken and chips to refuel.